 Test instance: The RDS instance has 4 CPU cores and 8 GB of memory, and the volume of data on the RDS instance is 600 GB.

-• Time required to restore a database: within 2 minutes
+• Restore a database: within 2 minutes.

 • Maintenance window: We recommend that you perform restoration operations during off-peak hours to minimize the impacts on your workloads.